-In my last post I stated that in the New Year my new posting schedule would be Monday and Thursday.
+In a recent post, I stated that my new posting schedule would be Monday and Thursday.

-As it turns out on the first Thursday of the year, I had to take my baby boy (who I have written about before on the blog) to the vet after work.
-It was distressing for the both of us.
+As it turns out on Thursday, I had to take my baby boy (who I have written about before on the blog) to the vet after work.
+It was a distressing experience for both of us.